Drones have become more popular among hobbyists & enthusiasts and in the field of robotics – and are customized to behave the desired way.

 Ardupilot is the firmware that allows you to control the drone’s hardware.
 It’s supported by most flight control boards, including cube-based drones, and can send up to 400 commands per second to the drone’s hardware.

-This is the recommended software from an open-source python library that allows you to access high-level functionality from your drone, including checking its status and commanding drone movement.
+This is the recommended software for python drone programming from an open-source python library that allows you to access high-level functionality from your drone, including checking its status and commanding drone movement.